unik-name/help-unikname/docs/3-unikname-connect/howto-get-unikname-trust-certificate-organization.md

 ## Step 4.
 Prove the ownership of your website and link it to the @unikname of your Organization

 Unikname of type Organization must be linked with your web domain name in order to be used with <brand name="UNC"/> on your website.
 In concrete terms, this consists of generating a ``Verification Key`` from your @unikname and to publish it to your website.

 This publication can be done in two ways depending on your credentials: either by modifying the `<head>` section of your html page, either by publishing a hidden text page directly at the URL of your website.

-First of all enter the following command to generate the verification package:
+First of all enter the following command to generate the verification package, using the [`properties:register` CLI command](https://docs.uns.network/uns-use-the-network/cli.html#properties-register):

 ```bash
 $ uns properties:register "@organization:my-saas-platform-101" --value "www.my-saas-platform-101.com"
 ```